yistLin/prove-it/_posts/2019-09-13-prove-that-3-n-5-are-used-for-gods-building.md

 ---
 layout: post
-title: "Prove that 3 & 5 are used for God's building"
+title: "Prove That 3 & 5 Are Used for God's Building"
-tags: [God's building, 3 and 5]
+tags: [3 and 5]
+categories: ["God's Building"]
 ---

 Gen 6:15